-The Puppet Server CA can create a CRL that contains only revocations of those nodes that agents are expected to talk to during normal operations, for example, compile masters or hosts that agents connect to as part of agent-side functions.
+The Puppet Server CA can create a CRL that contains only revocations of those nodes that agents are expected to talk to during normal operations, for example, compile primary servers or hosts that agents connect to as part of agent-side functions.
 Puppet Server CA can distribute that CRL to agents, rather than the CRL it maintains with all node revocations.

 To create a smaller CRL, manage the content of the file at